 - Salt and Pepper.
 To taste.

-Okay, so you’ve trimmed your sprouts.
-At this point, please give them a rinse, and pat them dry with a clean tea towel.
+Give them a rinse and pat them dry with a clean tea towel.

-Please place them in a bowl, add the olive oil (2 tablespoons), minced garlic (6 cloves) and rosemary (2 tablespoons fresh OR 2 teaspoons dry).
-Toss together to ensure they all have a thin coating of oil.
+Next, add the extra virgin olive oil (2 tablespoons), minced garlic (6 cloves), chopped rosemary (2 tablespoons fresh OR 2 teaspoons dry), and Kosher salt and black pepper to taste.
+Toss all the ingredients together to ensure the sprouts have a thin coating of oil.

-Place on a sheet pan and arrange cut side down.
-Place pan in the oven and roast for about 15 minutes.
-Turn them over and roast for another 15.
+Place on a large rimmed sheet pan and arrange cut side down.
+Place vegetables in the oven and roast for about 15 minutes, undisturbed.
+Then, turn them over and roast them for another 15 minutes.

 Optional: Sprinkle pine nuts (¼ cup) during the last 5 minutes of roasting.

-Notice the caramelized Brussels sprouts are a deep golden color that ensures a mild nutty flavor.
+Notice that the caramelized Brussels sprouts are golden, ensuring a mild nutty flavor.

 Taste for doneness and adjust seasonings if necessary.
-You want to roast your sprouts until they are crispy and caramelized on the outside and fork-tender on the inside—place on a serving platter.
+You want to roast your sprouts until they are crispy, caramelized on the outside, and fork-tender on the inside—place them on a serving platter.

-Grate Parmesan cheese (about ¼ cup) over the top and serve.
+Garnish with freshly grated Parmesan cheese (about ¼ cup) and serve.

 Tips

 - Dry properly.
-To obtain the crispiest sprouts, use clean tea towels to get that extra moisture out.
+Use clean tea towels to get that extra moisture out to obtain the crispest Brussels sprouts.

 - Properly coat with oil.
-Use a bowl to combine all the ingredients; ensure a thin layer of oil on all Brussels sprouts.
+Use a large bowl to toss all the ingredients properly; ensure a thin layer of oil on all sides of the Brussels sprouts to prevent them from drying out.

 - Use different nuts.
 Replace pine nuts with roasted hazelnuts, almonds, walnuts, sesame seeds, or pecans.
 Endless possibilities.